 I hate to part with my hard earned money.
 I mean, it’s downright painful to me to spend money.
 That’s because I have a Money Savor personality.
 When I first heard about the cost of Adoption, I thought, “Are you kidding me?!
 How much?”
+Let’s break it down as to why does an adoption cost so much.

 According to Adoptive Family Magazines, the cost of an average domestic adoption is $43,239.